Skip to main content

 What Is the Role of Exercise in Hormonal Protocols?

-Exercise, specifically a combination of and impact-loading activities, acts as a powerful amplifier for the effects of hormone therapy.
+Exercise, specifically a combination of resistance training and impact-loading activities, acts as a powerful amplifier for the effects of hormone therapy.
 While hormone therapy helps to create a favorable biochemical environment for bone health, exercise provides the direct physical stimulus that triggers bone formation.

 A well-designed exercise protocol for bone health includes: